 Assistance to States in Investment Treaty Matters

-The Investment Treaty Forum is pleased to facilitate assistance to States when negotiating treaties or when faced with an investment dispute through appropriate experts.
+The Investment Treaty Forum is pleased to facilitate assistance to States when reforming their domestic laws and international treaties, negotiating international agreements or when faced with an investment dispute.

-Given that the Forum has been established with a view to facilitating discussion amongst lawyers, policy advisers, academics, government officials and other specialist practitioners, it is in a strong position to provide non-specific advice to States in such matters.
+Given that the Forum has been established with a view to facilitating discussion amongst lawyers, policy advisers, academics, government officials and other specialist practitioners, it is in a strong position to assist States in such matters.

 Examples of assistance to states are below: